Accident Compensation Committee

 Since its inception the ACC committee has played an important role in monitoring this continually evolving and complex area of law and dealing with ongoing challenges to the scheme.

-Don is ably supported by our existing committee members who bring with them a wealth of knowledge and experience in ACC law:
+Peter is ably supported by committee members who bring with them a wealth of knowledge and experience in ACC law:

 - Hazel Armstrong